RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Evaluation

 \subsection{Evaluation Setup}

-We implement RepChain in Go language~\cite{golang}.
+We implement \sys\ in Go language~\cite{golang}.
 For collective signing, we use the code in Go cryptography libraries~\cite{gocosi}.
-For the parameters in RepChain, we set the sliding window $e$ to be 10.
+For the parameters in \sys, we set the sliding window $e$ to be 10.
 The size of the transaction block is 4MB.
-No more than a 1/3 fraction of nodes is a malicious node.
-The scaling factor of $S(j)$ in reputation score calculation is set to be 0.1 for a correct decision, 0 for \emph{Unknown}, -0.5 for an incorrect decision that the transaction should be passed but the validator decides to give \emph{No}, and -1 for an incorrect decision that the transaction should be rejected but the validator decides to give \emph{Yes}.
+No more than a 1/3 of the nodes are malicious nodes.
+The scaling factor of $S(j)$ in reputation score calculation is set to be 0.1 for a correct decision, 0 for \emph{Unknown}, -0.5 for an incorrect decision where the transaction should be passed but the validator decides to select \emph{Reject}, and -1 for an incorrect decision where the transaction should be rejected but the validator erroneously selects \emph{Accept}.
 To simulate the transactions, each validator will generate transactions by themselves and send them to each other.

 We run all the experiments on the Amazon Web Service.
 More specifically, 900 c4.large EC2 instances from two different regions to simulate 1800 nodes.
 Elastico set all their instances in the US West, Omniledger and RapidChain set all their nodes in one location.
-Different from them, we set 450 instances in Oregon from the US West and 450 instances in North Virginia from the US East to simulate a realistic, globally distributed deployment.
+Different to them, we set 450 instances in Oregon from the US West and 450 instances in North Virginia from the US East to simulate a realistic, globally distributed deployment.
 Each instance is equipped with 2 Amazon vCPUs and 3.75GB of memory.
 The bandwidth is set to be 20Mbps for each node.
-Every node will have the same capabilities in most tests except the throughput enhancement test.
+Every node has the same capabilities in most tests except in the throughput enhancement test.
+The $\Delta$ is set to be 1.2s according to the TCP ping testing on AWS measured by XFT\cite{liu2016xft}.